wang-jun-hao/tp/docs/UserGuide.md

 `edit 1 n/Divakar` edits the name of patient with index `1` in the displayed list to `Divakar`

-`edit 3 n/Divakar p/91111111 h/201` edits the name, phone number and height of patient with index `3` in the displayed list to `Divakar`, `91111111` and `201`cm  respectively.
+`edit 3 n/Divakar p/91111111 h/201` edits the name, phone number and height of patient with index `3` in the displayed list to `Divakar`, `91111111` and `201`cm  respectively
 <img src="images/screenshots/editresult.PNG">

 #### 3.2.5 Deleting a patient : `delete`